mshustov/babel-plugin-source-wrapper/README.md

 ![Blackbox runtime script](https://github.com/restrry/babel-plugin-source-wrapper/raw/master/blackbox.png)

-### When I get source location it point to library source by not my own
+### When I get source location it points to library source by not to my source

 Use [blackbox](#blackbox) setting to specify library files.
 Info info those files has lower priority and mostly overrides by info in your sources.